Laurence Oliphant (author): Diplomatic and utopian pursuits

 In 1861, Oliphant was appointed First Secretary of the British Legation in Japan under Minister Plenipotentiary (later Sir) Rutherford Alcock.
 He arrived in Edo at the end of June, but on the evening of 5 July, a night-time attack was made on the legation by xenophobic ronin.
 His pistols having been locked in their travelling box, Oliphant rushed out with a hunting whip, and was attacked by a ronin with a heavy two-handed sword.
 A beam, invisible in the darkness, interfered with the blows, but Oliphant was severely wounded and sent on board ship to recover.
 He had to return to England after a visit to Tsushima Island, where he discovered a Russian force occupying a secluded bay and obtained its withdrawal.
 The attack on the legation left him with permanent damage to one of his hands.

 He was sent to Poland in 1863 as a British observer to report on the January Uprising.

+At the end of 1863, Oliphant was a guest of Christian August, Duke of Augustenburg at his castle in Primkenau, Lower Silesia, when news arrived of the death of King Frederick VII of Denmark.
+Anticipating political tensions, Oliphant then went to Schleswig, where he witnessed the outbreak of the Second Schleswig War and the Battle of Mysunde on February 2, 1864.

 Oliphant returned to England, resigned from the Diplomatic Service and was elected to Parliament in 1865 for Stirling Burghs.
 While he did not show any conspicuous parliamentary ability, he was made a great success by his novel Piccadilly: A Fragment of Contemporary Biography (1870).
 Oliphant's later novels include Altiora Peto (1883) and Masollam: A Problem of the Period (1886).

 He then became connected to the spiritualist prophet Thomas Lake Harris, who, in about 1861, had organised a small Christian utopian community, the Brotherhood of the New Life, which was settled in Brocton, New York, on Lake Erie, and he subsequently moved to Santa Rosa, California.